rht-labs/enablement-docs/1-the-manual-menace/README.md

 $ touch params/nexus
 ```

-4. The essential params to inclue in this file are: `params` directory.
+4. The essential params to inclue in this file are:
 ```bash
 VOLUME_CAPACITY=5Gi
 MEMORY_LIMIT=2Gi